 Set in the western part of the state, Chief Logan State Park is one of the many prides of West Virginia.
 Located less than five miles from Logan, and less than nine miles from Chapmanville, Chief Logan State Park is a 4,000-acre outdoor paradise just waiting for adventure loving visitors.

 Chief Logan State Park plays host to nearly 20 miles of hiking path, so break out those hiking boots and step foot upon one of the many trails.
 Don’t miss mini golf with the family, or take advantage of one of seven picnic patios.
 Take a break from the sun and stroll through the Museum in the Park – open Wednesday through Sunday and featuring exhibits from the West Virginia State Museum.

 Get a family picture in front of the C & O Kanawha class steam locomotive, or build snowmen during the winter months at the park.
-After all this fun in outdoor West Virginia, be sure to check into the Best Western hotel in Chapmanville – just a 15-minute drive from the Chief Logan State Park.
+After all this fun in outdoor West Virginia, be sure to check into the Chapmanville – just a 15-minute drive from the Chief Logan State Park.

 Beech Fork State Park

 Another pillar of West Virginia state parks is Beech Fork State Park – a summer paradise set in southwestern West Virginia near Barboursville.
 Home to the 720-acre Beech Fork Lake, this state parks grants visitors access to great fishing spots, excellent boat launches and scenic picnic areas.